WGBooth/CU_CSPB_2270_Final_Project/README.md

 Then type source .venv/bin/activate so that the virtual activate will run Python

-Make sure pip is install: python -m pip install
+Make sure pip is installed.
+The requirements.txt contains the 3rd party packages required run the following line:

-There is a requirements.txt file that can be used to install the 3rd party Python packages to run this project.
-Now install necessary packages from requirements.txt pip install -r requirements.txt
+python -m pip install -r requirements.txt --upgrade pip

 Now run the application:
 flask --app app.py run